jersou/mouse-actions/README.md

 ![mouse_actions_logo.svg](mouse_actions_logo.svg)

-mouse_actions allows to execute some command from mouse events such as clicks/wheel on the side / corners of the screen, or drawing shapes.
+mouse_actions allows to execute some commands from mouse events such as clicks/wheel on the side / corners of the screen, or drawing shapes.
 It's a mix between [Easystroke](https://github.com/thjaeger/easystroke) and [Compiz edge commands](http://wiki.compiz.org/CCSM#Mouse_Buttons).

 You can click on the top left corder of the screen to go to the first desktop, or scroll from the top corner to increase/decrease the brightness of the screen or change the volume...
 Or draw a T with the mouse right button pressed to open a terminal, ...

 ## Features